ubc-library-rc/rdm/content/10-3_Data-deidentification_with_R.md

 In the previous workshop, we discussed manual de-identification methods for sensitive data.
 These efforts help ensure that a dataset can be shared safely with other researchers and protect participants’ identifying information.
 However, manually de-identifying a dataset may be laborious for large datasets, compared to smaller-scale datasets.
 In this case, using a tool or program can help speed up the de-identification process to save you some time and energy.

 We will replicate workshop 2 by using R as an appropriate tool to help with the manual de-identification process.
-Please note that you will need to have R and RStudio available on your machine (jump ahead to [setup installation for R and R Sstudio](https://ubc-library-rc.github.io/IntroR/content/installation.html) before starting).
+Please note that you will need to have R and RStudio available on your machine (jump ahead to [setup installation for R and RStudio](https://ubc-library-rc.github.io/IntroR/content/installation.html) before starting).

 <details open markdown="block">